-- 1. Grade between 60 and 69 at the end of any nine weeks: The student will be given an opportunity to move to another compatible regular classroom/course. - 2.
-Grade between 60 and 69 at the end of any two consecutive nine weeks: The student will be placed in a compatible regular classroom/course. - 3.
-Grade between 60 and 69 at the end of any semester: The student will be placed in a compatible regular classroom/course. - 4.
-Grade below 60 at the end of the semester: Student placed in a regular classroom/course.
+- 1. Grade between 60 and 69 at the end of any nine weeks: Student will be given an opportunity to move to another compatible regular classroom/course. - 2.
+Grade between 60 and 69 at the end of any two consecutive nine weeks: Student placed in compatible regular classroom/course. - 3.
+Grade between 60 and 69 at the end of any semester: Student placed in a compatible regular classroom/course. - 4.
+Grade below 60 at the end of any nine weeks: Student placed in a compatible regular classroom/course. - 5.
+Grade below 60 at the end of any semester: Student placed in a compatible regular classroom/course.